 Yes.
 We have mats for you to use.
-You can borrow one for free on your first visit and we ask a $1 donation after that (and we in turn donate that money to the Maple Farm Animal Sanctuary).
+You can borrow one for free on your first visit and we ask for a $2 cash donation after that (and we in turn donate that money to NICALOVE).

-You have student rates, but why can’t I buy a class card at the student rate online?
+You have student rates, so why can’t I buy a class card at the student rate online?

 Because we need to see your ID to confirm you’re a student, we have to restrict the sale of the student rate packages to the front desk.
 There’s no way for us to manage that via the web, so the student rate isn’t available online.